Anion-codes/Medical_chatbot/README.md

 To use go to https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML and download llama-2-7b-chat.ggmlv3.q4_0.bin (3.79GB)

-Now add "git clone https://github.com/Anion-codes/Medical_chatbot.git" in your terminal or dowwnload the zip file and extract
+Now add "git clone https://github.com/Anion-codes/Medical_chatbot.git" in your terminal or download the zip file and extract

 Add llama-2-7b-chat.ggmlv3.q4_0.bin to docs folder